GClunies/py_noaa/README.md

     - Currents
     - Observed water levels
+    - Observered daily high and low water levels (use `product="high_low"`)
+    - Predicted water levels
-    - Predicted water levels (tides)
+    - Predicted high and low water levels
     - Winds
     - Air pressure
     - Air temperature
     - Water temperature
-    - Daily high and low water level

-Compatibility with other data products listed on the [NOAA CO-OPS API](https://tidesandcurrents.noaa.gov/api/#products) may exist but is not guaranteed at this time.
+Compatibility with other data products listed on the [NOAA CO-OPS API](https://tidesandcurrents.noaa.gov/api/#products) may exist, but is not guaranteed at this time.

 ### Examples data requests are shown below: